Skip to content

 • ARIA Attributes: Should the browser automatically handle aria-expanded and aria-controls on the overscroll invoker button based on the visibility of the overscroll content, in the same way that popovers are handled?

 • Visibility: When not revealed, should the overscroll content be treated as aria-hidden="true"?
+Seems like yes.

 • Activatable Elements: Are there any interactive elements (like <area>) that should not be allowed as overscroll invokers?